-The Airport Company remains firm in the commitment for safe, secure, efficient and valueadding services of a well-coordinated Airport Community towards incessant offering of an exceptional experience to the travelling public.
+The Airport Company remains firm in its commitment to safe, secure, efficient and value-adding services of a well-coordinated Airport Community towards the incessant offering of an exceptional experience to the travelling public.

-The Airport Company implemented the annual Safety Action Plan and achieved the objective of maintaining a high aviation safety level amidst the pandemic's repercussions.
-To maintain increased Safety awareness, AIA's Crisis Planning and Emergency Management organized/participated in six (6) emergency drills at the airport.
-These drills engaged all necessary airport stakeholders and served as an opportunity to reassess the emergency response processes and procedures' effectiveness.
-The competent authorities found neither regulatory discrepancies nor non-compliance with the airport's aviation safety system during the year.
+In 2021, the Airport Company implemented its annual Safety Action Plan and maintained a high aviation safety level amidst the pandemic's repercussions.
+To maintain increased Safety awareness, AlA's Crisis Planning and Emergency Management organised or participated in 6 emergency drills at the Airport.
+Those drills engaged all necessary Airport stakeholders and served as an opportunity to reassess the emergency response processes and procedures effectiveness.
+The competent authorities found neither regulatory discrepancies nor non-compliance with the Airport's aviation safety system during the year.

 Assistance services provided to Persons with Disability and/or Reduced Mobility (PRM) posted a 75.2% increase compared to 2020, and a 49.1% decrease compared to 2019.
-PRM travelers demonstrated a great appreciation of the services provided, as witnessed in the steadily high score of 4.9 on a 5-point scale of the relevant survey.
+PRM travellers greatly appreciated the services provided, as witnessed in the steadily high score of 4.9 on a 5-point scale of the relevant survey.

-To ensure the travelling public's health and safety, all public and technical areas were regularly inspected to ensure compliance with legal provisions and the Airport Company's corporate rules and procedures.
-In 2021, AIA performed thirteen (13) health and safety audits of various stakeholders of the airport community.
+To ensure the travelling public's health and safety, all public and technical areas were regularly inspected for compliance with all legal provisions and the Airport Company's corporate rules and procedures.
+In 2021, AIA performed 13 health and safety audits on various Airport community stakeholders.

-The passengers' satisfaction level remained high, despite the challenging pandemic situation, as highlighted in the results of the Airport Company's passenger survey, according to which passengers' appreciation of the airport services was rated with 4.35 on a 5-point scale.
+Despite the challenging pandemic situation, passengers' satisfaction remained high, as highlighted in the results of the Airport Company's passenger survey, according to which passengers' appreciation of the airport services was rated 4.35 on a 5-point scale.